Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 Promotional emails

-Promotional emails can consist of campaigns including the following:
+Promotional emails typically consist of the following campaigns::

 Lead magnets

-Lead magnets are incentives to encourage visitors to sign up for your email list, and can eventually help you convert them into a lead.
+Lead magnets are incentives that encourage visitors to sign up for your email list, which can eventually help you convert them into a lead.
 Lead magnets can be anything of use to your readers – including ebooks, case studies, or templates on topics relevant to them and their work.
 Once they sign up, they’ll get an automated email from you with a link to that resource.
-From there, you’d typically have a series of timed emails intended to follow up with them about using the resource and to engage with them about their pain point or problem (which your product can help them with!)
+From there, a series of timed emails would typically follow, guiding them on how to utilize the resource and addressing their pain points or problems—problems that your product can resolve.

 Lead nurture campaigns

-A lead nurture campaign is meant to onboard new leads to your list by informing them about who you are, what your company does and stands for, what its culture is like, and any other key information about your brand.
+A lead nurture campaign is meant to onboard a potential customer to your list by informing them about who you are, what your SaaS company offers, what its culture is like, and any other key information about your brand.

 Single broadcasts